 - The Imagineering Story – A six-part docuseries that focuses on the works of the Imagineers.
 They have combined art and engineering to bring the Disney parks attractions to life.

-More importantly, Disney Plus will have a massive library content from its vast array of classic movies and TV shows.
-You will be able to watch nearly all the Star Wars movies, all the Pixar films, a selection of Marvel Studios movies, and of course thousands of films and TV episodes from the main Disney library.
-It will also be the home for a lot of content that Disney acquired from 20th Century Fox, including the entire Simpsons TV series and much more.
-Finally, it will be the home for lots of documentaries and shows from the National Geographic channel.
+Unfortunately original content is more than a little lacking right now.
+Of course most folks are coming to the service for Disney’s incredible back catalog.
+Disney Plus has a massive library content from its vast array of classic movies and TV shows.
+You can watch nearly all the Star Wars movies, all the Pixar films, a selection of Marvel Studios movies, and of course thousands of films and TV episodes from the main Disney library.
+It is also home for a lot of content that Disney acquired from 20th Century Fox, including the entire Simpsons TV series and much more.

 Of course, Disney also has plans for a ton of exclusive series and movies that will only be found on Disney Plus, including several Star Wars and Marvel-based live-action and animated shows.
 You can check out the list of planned original content at our main Disney Plus page.